 Course substitution requires the approval of the registrar in consultation with the area dean to ensure compliance with state requirements.
 If a course being substituted is not the same number of credit hours, the student is still required to meet the minimum hours required for their degree and must meet minimum technical and general/basic credit hours.

 Students may take courses at Zane State College without pursuing a degree.
 This is often done by those interested in learning a subject for personal growth, fulfilling professional goals, updating or gaining new skills, or staying current in a subject area.

 If a student later decides to pursue a degree, the credits earned may apply to degree or certificate requirements.
 Non-degree seeking students are subject to the same registration and academic policies that apply to degree-seeking students.
 Financial aid is not available for non-degree seeking students.

 Persons 60 years and older who have resided in Ohio for at least one year are eligible to enroll in up to four (4) credit hours per semester on a space-available basis without payment of tuition for instructional and general fees.
-However, some courses may require fees for security, lab supplies, distance learning surcharges, books or other materials.
+However, some courses may require fees for security, lab supplies, books or other materials.
 These fees are not covered by the senior citizen fee waiver.
 For more information, contact Student Services at 740-588-5000.